-For the last whole calendar year or fishing season,
+For the most recently completed whole calendar year or fishing season:

 - i.
+Record the calendar year/ fishing season.
+Calendar year - ii.
 Provide the percentage of landings of SBT that were inspected.
-17% - ii.
+0% - iii.
 Provide the percentage of exports of SBT that were inspected.
-4% - iii.
+0% - iv.
 Provide the percentage of imports of SBT that were inspected.
-17%
+0%